I have a theory about role models.

 Because they make us uncomfortable.

-Quoting a celebrity, someone who is different to us, allows us the illusion that change is possible.
+Quoting a celebrity, someone who is different to us, allows us the illusion that change is possible without having to do the work.

 Looking at someone who is the same as us is like holding up a mirror to our ourselves and knowing that we are actively making the decision NOT to change.